Who We Are

 Image 4

-By meeting people where they are, both physically and spiritually, we are given the opportunity to sow seeds of faith and eternal hope.
-Some seeds will take root immediately, while others may grow over time.
-Our volunteers trust that every interaction is part of a greater plan.
-Their calling is simply to show up, offer help and hospitality, and let God work through them.
+By meeting people where they are, both physically and spiritually, we have the opportunity to plant seeds of faith and eternal hope.
+Some will take root immediately, while others may grow over time.
+Our role is simply to serve faithfully, show Christ's love through practical acts of kindness, and trust God with the results.

-When local churches and other ministries partner with us, they get to step beyond the typical church walls and minister to people in a truly unique way.
-Racing events attract thousands of people from diverse backgrounds, creating a multitude of opportunities to share God’s love with those who may not otherwise ever encounter it.
+When churches and other ministries partner with us, they step beyond the traditional church setting and into an outreach unlike any other.
+Racing events bring together thousands of people from many different backgrounds, creating opportunities to connect with those who may never otherwise encounter the message of Christ.

-• Fellowship: We bring believers together to encourage and uplift one another.
-Through shared experiences and effective outreach, we cultivate lasting friendships that deepen our faith and strengthen our mission.
+• Fellowship: We bring believers together to encourage one another, build lasting friendships, and strengthen our faith through serving side by side.

-• Pastoral Care: Many of the people we meet are far from home or lack a church community.
-We provide them with spiritual support by hosting chapel services, officiating weddings, and memorial services, and offering a compassionate presence for those in need of comfort and prayer.
+• Pastoral Care: Many of the people we meet are far from home or without a church family.
+We seek to provide spiritual encouragement through chapel services, weddings, memorial services, prayer, and a compassionate presence during difficult times.

 • Evangelism: Racetrack settings create a unique opportunity to share the Gospel in a space where attendees feel comfortable.
 By meeting fans where they are, we get to introduce them to the hope and truth of Jesus in a way that resonates with their lives.